-Eligibility: The fund will be established to support the Department of Hydrology & Atmospheric Sciences' in the College of Science.
-The endowment payout will be used by the department to support graduate research programs all in accordance with the organization's exempt purposes, per the terms of the trust document.
+The Sol Resnick Scholarship was created to support graduate research programs in the Hydrology and Atmospheric Sciences for graduate students.
+The fund was established to support the Department of Hydrology and Atmospheric Sciences in the College of Science at the University of Arizona.
 According to the non-binding request of Dr. Sol Resnick, the department will show a preference for providing financial aid to deserving Israeli graduate students.
 If the preference for award to an Israeli graduate is not possible due to a lack of applicants, awarding the scholarship to a student interested in the application of hydrologic science to practical water resources problems is acceptable.

 History: Sol D. Resnick was a Professor in the Department of Hydrology and Water Resources from its inception until his retirement in 1984; he was also the director of Arizona’s Water Resources Research Center (WRRC) for nearly 20 years.
 He specialized in the areas of water resources conservation, augmentation, and management in arid and semi-arid areas, and worked to develop village irrigation projects in India, Brazil, Thailand, and Israel for the U.S. Agency for International Development (USAID), World Bank, and other agencies.
 Resnick’s career in water resources began in the early 1940s with the Tennessee Valley Authority.
 In the late 1940s he taught hydrology at Colorado A & M (now Colorado State University).